dmorse/pscfpp/README.md

     by postprocessing field trajectory files that are created during a simulation

+Non-features (provided by the Fortran program but not the current version):

+  - The only capability of the older Fortran PSCF program that is *not* provided by the current version is the ability to perform SCFT linear susceptibility calculations for periodic ordered phases [A. Ranjan, J. Qin, and D. Morse, *Macromolecules* **41**, 942 (2008)].

 ## Getting the source code

 The PSCF source code is maintained in the github repository